 If the chemistry/hematology panel was assessed more than 72 hours prior to the 1st dose of venetoclax, an additional full lab panel should be performed and reviewed within 72 hours prior to dosing in order to make a treatment decision.
-Please refer to Section 5.3.1.1 Study Procedures - Hematology and Chemistry and Appendix H for blood chemistry monitoring and frequency for subjects whether treated in the outpatient setting or in the hospital, during the 5-week titration period.

 Prophylaxis for tumor lysis syndrome: The prophylaxis measures listed below should be followed.
-More intensive measures, including hospitalization, should be employed as overall risk increases.
-Interrupt dosing if needed.
-Please refer to Appendix H:
+More intensive measures (including hospitalization) should be employed as overall risk increases:

+Hydration:

-Hydration: Subjects should be adequately hydrated prior to starting treatment with venetoclax and during the dose-titration phase.
+Subjects should be adequately hydrated prior to starting treatment with venetoclax and during the dose-titration phase.
 The recommended volume is 1.5 to 2.0 L (approximately 6 to 8 glasses) of water each day.
 Subjects should be instructed to drink water starting 2 days before and on the day of the first dose, and every time the dose is increased.
 Intravenous (IV) fluids should be administered as indicated based on overall risk of TLS or for those who cannot maintain an adequate level of oral hydration.
 For subjects for whom volume overload is considered a significant risk, hospitalization should be considered.

 Anti-hyperuricemic agents: Anti-hyperuricemic agents should be administered 2 to 3 days prior to starting treatment with venetoclax and may be continued through the titration phase.
-Rasburicase should be considered if the subject's baseline uric acid is elevated.